awsdocs/amazon-chime-administration-guide/doc_source/phone-inventory.md

 1. For **Actions**, choose **View details**\.

-If you have unassigned Amazon Chime Business Calling and Amazon Chime Voice Connector phone numbers, you can switch them from one product type to another\.
+If you have unassigned Amazon Chime Business Calling, Amazon Chime Voice Connector, or Amazon Chime SIP media application phone numbers, you can switch them from one product type to another\.

+**Note**
+For non\-US numbers, you must use the SIP Media Application Dial\-In product type\.

 **To edit product types**